ROCm/omnitrace/docs/reference/development-guide.rst

 Collected data is generally stored in one of following three places:

 * Perfetto (i.e. data is handed directly to Perfetto)
-* Managed implictly by timemory and accessed as needed
+* Managed implicitly by timemory and accessed as needed
 * Thread-local data

 In general, only instrumentation for relatively simple data is directly passed to